-Progress of the Strategy has been assisted by the buoyant market conditions being experienced in those locations where Sunland has been developing its projects.
-Settlements of completed product together with settlements of other inventory has generated a significant cashflow during the period.
-The cash generated by the Group has reduced debt under the working capital lines and enabled the Directors to focus on the return of capital to shareholders through fully franked dividends which is a primary driver in achieving the Strategy's objective of returning the net asset value of the Group.
-The interim and special dividends paid this year, together with the announced final and special dividends will bring the value of fully franked dividend distributions paid during this financial year to 50 cents per share.
+Settlements of completed product together with settlements of Undeveloped Inventory and Investment Properties has generated significant cashflow during the period.
+The cash generated by the Group has reduced debt as mentioned above and enabled the Directors to focus on the return of capital to shareholders through fully franked dividends which is a primary driver in achieving the Strategy's objective of returning the net asset value of the Group, as detailed in the ASX announcement dated 20 October 2020.